tklab-tud/umundo/README.md

 ## Components

-uMundo is divided into four components with different responsibilities in various stages of maturity:
+uMundo is divided into three components with different responsibilities in various stages of maturity:

 <dl>